Top things to do in the Canaries for action lovers

 Diving in Gran Canaria

-Dive spots in Gran Canaria offer a wide range of marine beauty and options for both beginners and experts.
+Dive spots in Gran Canaria offer a wide range of options for both beginners and experts as well as plenty of marine beauty.
 Read below our list of recommended spots for scuba diving in Gran Canaria:

 - Amadores: it is a beautiful beach that combines relaxation and diving for beginners.

 - Tufia: this diving spot was created by a volcanic eruption, making its entrance slightly challenging.
-Experts typically suggest two scuba diving routes.
+There are 2 different routes.

 - Risco Verde: known for its beautiful fauna, this spot is great for night diving in Gran Canaria.